Nukesor/pueue/ARCHITECTURE.md

 ### TaskHandler

 The TaskHandler is responsible for actually starting and managing system processes. \
-It's further important to note, that it runs in it's own thread.
+It's further important to note, that it runs in its own thread.

 The TaskHandler runs a never ending loop, which checks a few times each second, if